 Now accepting applications for our 2018 CSA

 Reed grew up on dairy farms, and he and Kathy have always kept a large garden on the property to provide fresh and preserved foods for their five kids as they grew up.
 Newly retired, Reed and Kathy are now able to spend their time on the farm.

 As the middle child of those five Miller kids, Marisa grew up around the growing and preserving of food.
-After graduating from college 10 years ago, she moved back to VT and began working on organic farms.
+After graduating from college in 2003, she moved back to VT and began working on organic farms.
 She spent 3 years on farms in Vt., and 5 years on a farm in Tacoma, Wa.
 She also spent time winter WWOOF-ing in Italy and France.

 Keep up with life at Lost Barn Farm with Marisa's seasonal updates.
 And join her guest bloggers/CSA subscribers for their weekly "What We Did with Our Share" post.